mstergianis/portfolio/content/posts/Adding a Text Filter to the Ship of Harkinian Randomizer Check Tracker.md

 `shipwright/soh/soh/Enhancements/randomizer/randomizer_check_tracker.cpp` file
 but fair warning the code has changed upstream since we contributed the feature.

-We started by added the UI element.
+We started by adding the UI element.

 ```c++
 static ImGuiTextFilter checkSearch;